In the remote desert northeast of Las Vegas, four federal officers faced a speeding pickup filled with suspected car thieves.

 “They’re already leading the person,” he said after being read quotes from the transcripts.
 “Not everyone wants the truth.
 That’s why in many investigations, unfortunately, the police don’t ask the right questions.”

-FIT detectives did not ask a key question of why the officers, who said their lives were endangered, failed to fire at the truck to defend themselves, expert said.
+FIT detectives did not ask a key question of why the officers, who said their lives were endangered, failed to fire at the truck to defend themselves, experts said.

 “When you saw that truck driving at you, how did that make you feel?”
 Detective Gilberto Valenzuela asked Sones according to the interview transcript.